jjvanzon/Circular-Language-Spec-Plans/current/strategy.md

     - Which tougher subjects?
 - Perhaps defining a list of intended future sub-projects.

 Maybe plan for easier topics only.
 The idea is: you might not know how difficult the harder topics might be in the future.
-They may become easier as time passes by and after the basics would be worked out better.
+They may become easier as time passes by and after the basics might be worked out better.

 #### Project Order